KnightMareWolff/Unreal-Insane-RT-Plugins/README.md

 # Unreal-Insane-RT-Plugins
-This is my main repository for the new Unreal Plugins that will have the integration with Insane RT Framework and the Plugins developed for ZOAN Virtual Production Company.
+This is my main repository for the new Unreal Plugin called IVRCameraMan.